 It doesn't matter if you buy Brussels sprouts on the stalk or cut from the stalk.
 Look for tight, firm and bright green little heads.
 They will stay fresh for almost two weeks if bought fresh and kept well in the fridge.

 Here's more Brussels sprouts inspiration using a more traditional cutting method: Brussels Sprouts with Apricot and Pistachio

 How do you shred Brussels sprouts?

-It’s the shredding really makes this recipe fast and interesting.
+It's the shredding that really makes this recipe fast and interesting.
 Have you ever shredded Brussels?
-It’s one of my favorite ways to serve the little mini cabbage-looking veggies.
+It's one of my favorite ways to serve the little mini cabbage-looking veggies.
 I also like simply peeling the leaves off whole and sautéing them.
 To shred them you simply trim the stem end off (remove any broken outside leaves) and slice thinly with a sharp knife (I love this 6-inch chef knife from Wusthof).
 For safety, cut them in half and lay the flat side of the sprout on the cutting board, then thinly slice.
 You save your fingers from the knife slipping off of a roly poly sprout.

 You can also feed the little sprouts through the top of a food processor fitted with a slicing blade (my 9-cup Cuisinart is one of my favorite appliances).
 Almost every food processor comes with a set of attachments like the slicing blade and grating blade.
 It makes quick work of your pile of sprouts.

 Scroll down to see more side dish recipes from some of my food blogger friends.